Mlkurta/ENCE_3100_Michael_Kurta/Lab9/readme.md

 After some frustration with debugging I'd began to wonder if the motor timing sequence was correct.
 I dug a little bit deeper and found a different suggestion for the sequence and tried it.
 It turns out that this was the fix.

+## Displaying Values to the 7 segment displays
+## Binary 16 bit to BCD converter

+On their own, data cannot be just displayed to the seven segment displays.
+Individual digits need to have specific pins mapped to the segments.
+On top of this, binary data (base 2) is not inherently compatible with normal base 10 (BCD) digits.
+Base 2 works well with Base 16 (Hexadecimal), but we want the digits to carry when the individual digit turns from 9 to 0, not 15 to 0.
+This is what the binary to 16 bit converter does.
+It performs a process called the "double dabbler" algorithm.
+This involves a series of checks and left shifting of the bits and then adding 4 to the result.

+## BCD 7 Segment

+This module is nothing more than a simple connecting of wires to the required ports, such that when any number is entered as a value, they are mapped to the correct pins on the 7 segment display to show the correct number.